Knee Pain After Running: 7 Causes And Treatment Options One Must Know!

 • Take pain relievers: Over-the-counter anti-inflammatory medicines can help with minor aches or knee pains.

-• Support your knee: Doctor might suggest wearing a knee brace or other support device to help ease the pain.
+• Support your knee: Knee Replacement Surgeon might suggest wearing a knee brace or other support device to help ease the pain.

 • Try physical therapy: A trained therapist can teach you special exercises and stretches to gradually strengthen and stretch the injured tendon tissues.
 Physical therapy might also help reduce your discomfort.

 • Consider surgery: Surgery for patellar tendonitis is not common.
-But if imaging tests show a tear in the tendon, your provider might recommend surgery to repair the damaged tissues.
+But if imaging tests show a tear in the tendon, your Orthopedic Doctor might recommend surgery to repair the damaged tissues.

 Arthritis